Kykyp3/ProjectEuler-Task-7/README.md

 8   ->  for i in range(3,number,2):
 15  ->  number += 2

-A bit changed called Euler7_2.py
+We got stuck as upper_bound would be equal to i.
+So just changed initial prime to 5 and count to 3 -> bit faster called Euler7_2.py

-I've came across some solutions on web to enhace the calculation performance, links further:
+Thus, there are many ways to make the solution much faster and I've came across some solutions on web to enhace the calculation performance, links further: